redux-form/redux-form/docs/api/FormSection.md

 ## Example usage

-An example use case for `FormSection` is an order form where it's possible to have enter the details of a buyer and a separate recipient.
+An example use case for `FormSection` is an order form where it's possible to enter the details of a buyer and a separate recipient.
-The fields for both buyer and recipient are the same and it therefore makes sense to split this section into a component called `Party`.
+The fields for both buyer and recipient are the same and therefore it makes sense to split this section into a component called `Party`.
-Now a `Party` for exampe consists of a fields like `givenName`, `middleName`, `surname` and `address` so again it makes sense to split the address section into it's own reusable component called `Address`.
+Now a `Party` for example consists of fields like `givenName`, `middleName`, `surname` and `address` so again it makes sense to split the address section into its own reusable component called `Address`.

 The above description results in the following code: